Opening hours: Every day from 08h00 to 18h00. CLOSED!

 Everyone follows their own pace in the museum, what makes the visit easier for families.

 It is located not far from the Grand Palace, so it is easy to include it in the itinerary without wasting much time in the transfer.
-You can also reach the place with the Subway MRT, Sanam Chai station, exit of the Siam Museum (opened in 2020).
+You can also reach the place with the Subway MRT, Sanam Chai station, exit Siam Museum.

 What a pity!
 This show has been CANCELED